Virginia-class cruiser

 The Virginia class (also known as the CGN-38 class) were four nuclear-powered, guided-missile cruisers that served in the United States Navy until the mid-to-late 1990s.
-The double-ended cruisers (with missile armament carried both fore and aft) were commissioned between 1976 and 1980.
-They were the final class of nuclear-powered cruisers completed and the last ships ordered as Destroyer Leaders under the pre-1975 classification system.
+They were commissioned between 1976 and 1980.
+The Virginias were double-ended cruisers, meaning they carried missile armament both fore and aft.
+This was the final class of nuclear-powered cruisers completed and the last ships ordered as destroyer leaders under the pre-1975 classification system.

 The ships had relatively short service lives for surface ships.
 As nuclear-powered ships, they were expensive to operate.
 The class was coming up for their mid-life reactor refuelings when the 1994 Defense Authorization Bill was being formulated, which would effect cuts of 38% to the Navy's budget compared to the 1993 bill.
 The $300-million-plus cost of each refueling and other upgrades made the class easy targets for decommissioning.
 Each ship was therefore retired, starting with Texas in July 1993 and ending with Arkansas in 1998; all went through the nuclear vessel decommissioning and recycling program.